phoenixway/art/Rain or For Our Angels.md

 And we
 Will never be the same
 We'll fight until we live
-We'll fight until last breath
+We'll fight until we breathe

 And when your time is running out
 And when you have no streght to carry on